Architected/next-js-sample-app/app.md

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-3-signup-6.png" width="800">

-You can also change the markup of the email template by updating the respective template from the 'Email Templates' option
+You can also change the markup of the email template by updating the respective template from the 'Email Templates' option.

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-3-signup-7.png" width="800">